-- Certain nonimmigrants to extend their stay or change to another nonimmigrant status;
+- Certain nonimmigrants extending their stay or changing to another nonimmigrant status;

 - CNMI residents applying for an initial grant of status;

-- F and M nonimmigrants to apply for reinstatement; and,
+- F and M nonimmigrants applying for reinstatement; and,

 - Persons seeking V nonimmigrant status or an extension of stay as a V nonimmigrant.

 I-539 Form 7; I-539 instructions 17.
 I-539A Form 4; I-539A instructions 3.